KennethManzi1/8-week-SQL-Challenge/Case 2 Pizza Runner/C. Ingredient Optimisation.md

 ```

 **Answer**
--The most commonly added topping was Bacon with 5.
+- The most commonly added topping was Bacon with 5.
--Cheese was next topping with 2.
+- Cheese was next topping with 2.
--Chicken was the least commonly added with 1.
+- Chicken was the least commonly added with 1.